-Serious Skin Reactions: Rarely, acetaminophen can cause serious skin reactions, such as acute generalized exanthematous pustulosis (AGEP), Stevens-Johnson syndrome (SJS), and toxic epidermal necrolysis (TEN), which can be fatal.
+Serious Skin Reactions: Rarely, acetaminophen may cause serious skin reactions, such as acute generalized exanthematous pustulosis (AGEP), Stevens-Johnson syndrome (SJS), and toxic epidermal necrolysis (TEN), which can be fatal.
 Patients should be informed about the signs of serious skin reactions, and use of the drug should be discontinued at the first appearance of skin rash or any other sign of hypersensitivity.

-Hypersensitivity/Anaphylaxis: There have been postmarketing reports of hypersensitivity and anaphylaxis associated with use of acetaminophen.
+Hypersensitivity/Anaphylaxis: There have been post-marketing reports of hypersensitivity and anaphylaxis associated with use of acetaminophen.

 Respiratory Depression: At high doses or in sensitive patients, hydrocodone may produce dose-related respiratory depression.

 Head Injury and Increased Intracranial Pressure: The respiratory depressant effects of narcotics and their capacity to elevate cerebrospinal fluid pressure may be markedly exaggerated in the presence of head injury or other intracranial pressure.

 Acute Abdominal Conditions: The administration of narcotics may obscure the diagnosis or clinical course of patients with acute abdominal conditions.